 Melinda's Studio, Autism (& Special Needs)

-Melinda teaches Autistic students, many of whom also have one/some of the following issues: ADHD, high anxiety, sensory issues, APD, OCD, motor weakness, learning delays, intellectual disability, (etc).
+Melinda teaches autistic individuals, many of whom also have one/some of the following conditions: ADHD, high anxiety, sensory issues, APD, OCD, motor weakness, learning delays, intellectual disability, (etc).
 Understandably, all students are very different and require different teaching approaches and varying levels of support and resources.
-Her students attend both mainstream and specialist schools.
+Her young students attend mainstream and specialist schools.
 Some of Melinda's students are diagnosed 'high functioning' who have good academic and speech skills, but struggle with elements of language and social skills.
 Melinda also teaches students, whose parents' describe them as 'lower function" and they require additional learning resources, and communication aids.
 Melinda also has a number of students who are minimally or non-verbal.

 Students have access to learning and behavioural resources, should they require them, such as PECS, visual schedules and finish flags.
 Sometimes a written order of the lesson content can be useful for students to see, and timers can help to keep us on track.